apache/trafficserver/doc/admin/configuration-files/cache.config.en.rst

 *``url_regex``* {#url_regex}
     A regular expression (regex) to be found in a URL.

-The secondary specifiers are optional in the cache.config file.
+The secondary specifiers are optional in the :file:`cache.config` file.
 The following list shows possible secondary specifiers with allowed values.

 *``port``* {#port}